gh0st68/SpamStopper/README.md

 ## Commands and Functionality

+GhostBot comes with several commands that can be used in your channels to manage spam and user reputation:

+- **!white add <nick>**: Adds a user to the whitelist.
+- **!white remove <nick>**: Removes a user from the whitelist.
+- **!stats**: Displays the bot's kill statistics.
-- **Spam Detection**: Detect and handle spam messages in real-time.
+- **Spam Detection**: Detects and handles spam messages in real-time.
 - **NickServ Authentication**: Automatically authenticates using a secure password.
-- **Operserv Integration**: Executes preconfigured actions on detected spammers.
+- **Operserv Integration**: Executes preconfigured actions (AKILL, GLINE, ZLINE) on detected spammers.
 - **Reputation System**: Track user reputation and manage whitelist functionality.
 - **Reconnection**: Recovers gracefully from disconnections.